 Timing and Periods of Taxation

-Students will analyze the appropriate taxable periods in which to recognize income and deductions utilizing both the cash and accrual methods of accounting detailed in the Internal Revenue Code, including transactions that occur across multiple taxable periods.
-As an introduction to the financial reporting of income taxes, students will also compare the tax legislative rules regarding timing and periods of taxation with the guidance enumerated in Generally Accepted Accounting Principles (GAAP).
-Students will explore these concepts through a case study mimicking a real-world scenario, in which they will convert a GAAP trial balance to a tax basis trial balance.
+In this course, students will analyze the Internal Revenue Code to determine the appropriate taxable periods in which to recognize income and deductions utilizing both the cash and accrual methods of accounting, including transactions that occur across multiple taxable periods.
+As an introduction to the financial reporting of income taxes, students will also compare the tax legislative rules regarding timing and periods of taxation with the income tax accounting guidance enumerated in Generally Accepted Accounting Principles (GAAP).
+Students will explore these concepts through a case study in which they will convert a GAAP basis trial balance to a tax basis trial balance.

 Prerequisite: undergraduate accounting concentration or equivalent.